yovitsa/portfolio/README.md

-4. Check if caddy is installe running the command below:
+4. Check if caddy is installed and running by using the command below: